K-9 Unit

 K-9 Chase

-K-9 Chase is a seven-year-old, 100-pound German Shepherd from Slovakia.
+K-9 Chase is a nine-year-old, 100-pound German Shepherd from Slovakia.
 He joined the Lake Oswego Police Department (LOPD) in 2016 and is assigned to the Patrol Division with his handler, Officer Bryan McMahon.
 There, he can be found tracking and apprehending fleeing felons, locating evidence such as weapons or clothing, or searching for lost children or endangered persons.
 A charming fellow, Chase also enjoys socializing at many City events!
 During his off-time, Chase loves playing ball and hanging out in the yard with Officer McMahon and his family.

 K-9 Szemi